thoughtcroft/thoughtcroft.github.io/_posts/2021-02-26-prototype-aquaponics-system-design.md

-I obtain the ammonia by distillation of Cloudy Ammonia ($1.25 per litre from Woolworths) which is far cheaper than buying aqueous ammonia from chemical cupply companies (about $30 per litre and you probably end up on a persons of interest register...).
+I obtain the ammonia by distillation of Cloudy Ammonia ($1.25 per litre from Woolworths) which is far cheaper than buying aqueous ammonia from chemical supply companies (about $30 per litre and you probably end up on a persons of interest register...).

-This chop and flip barrel opened me up to the possibilities of Aquaponics growing systems and I have since built a much bigger system with fish as the primary ammonia source, which I will cover in a later blog post.
+This chop and flip barrel opened me up to the possibilities of Aquaponic growing systems and I have since built a much bigger system with fish as the primary ammonia source, which I will cover in a later blog post.